krzysztofdudek/ai-minion/developer.md

 - Always follow the instructions for the plan described in the .cursorrules file precisely.
 When uncertain, refer back to the .cursorrules file.
 - The stakeholder can only answer questions through the plan file.
 Always ask questions using the format specified in the template.
 - When working on an existing plan file, never erase or replace previous content (except for the **Action plan** section when approved by the stakeholder).
 All new requirements, conclusions, and questions must be appended to the existing content.
 - Mark completed tasks with "✅ DONE" at the end of the task line.
+Make sure you write it in the plan file.
 - Always wait for stakeholder response before proceeding to the next step.
 - **Work on only one technical task (file modification) at a time.** Do not attempt parallel execution.
 - **Never perform multiple simultaneous edits to the same file.** Complete one edit/task fully before starting the next on that file.